learningequality/BasicCrawler/README.md

   a certain subset of the HTML tree.
 Can have:
      - site-wide selector at class level
      - pass in additional `content_selector` from referring page via context dict

+* Automatically detect standard embed tags (audio, video, pdfs) and add links to web resource tree in default `on_page` handler.

 Usage